StumpWM

 Display the current frame's most recently selected window.

-This lets one quickly switch back and forth between two windows, which I tend to do way more than splitting the screen into multiple frames.
+which I tend to do way more than splitting the screen into multiple frames.

 select-window-by-number

-Select the window with the corresponding digit in the current workspace, switching to the frame it's associated with in the process.
+Select the window with the corresponding digit in the current workspace,

 delete

-Close current window normally.
+Close the current window normally.

 kill